monalisinghi/survey-dashboard/README.md

 Fetch API is used to fetch data from `/surveys` and `/surveys/{id}` endpoints.
 Used react hooks and functional components to keep application code simple and maintainable.

 Written basic unit test cases using `testing-library`.
-Code coverage is kept to a lower end; to showcase the verity of tests to cover functionals and UI aspects of the application.
+Code coverage is kept to a lower end; to showcase the variety of tests to cover functional and UI aspects of the application.